If it’s always been your dream to work at Walt Disney World, you might be wondering if this is something that’s possible.

 - In order to head out to Orlando for the year, you’ll need to have valid travel documentation from the UK.

 You must speak fluent English, as you are expected to represent the country to the best of your ability.

 Finally, another thing to keep in mind is the Disney tattoo policy.
 While this has relaxed over the past years, you still can’t have tattoos on your face, head, or neck.

 Tattoos that are visible need to be non-offensive to the general public.

-How Do You Apply to Work at Walt Disney World?
+How Do You Apply to Work at Disney Parks?

 As of the current time, the company which Disney uses in the UK for its recruitment efforts is called Yummy Jobs.